softwareguru/beam-summit-website/content/speakers/svetak-sundhar/_index.md

 ---
 title: "Svetak Sundhar"
-designation: "Technical Solutions Engineer, Google "
+designation: Data Engineer at Google
 images:
  - /images/speakers/svetak-sundhar.jpg
 twitter: "https://twitter.com/svetaksundhar"
 linkedin: "https://www.linkedin.com/in/svetakvsundhar/"
 ---

-Svetak is a Technical Solutions Engineer at Google, currently specializing in Dataflow.
-Prior to this, he rotated through other customer facing roles in Google Cloud.
+Svetak is a Data Engineer at Google Cloud, and an active contributor to Apache Beam and Google Cloud Dataflow.
 Svetak holds degrees in Statistics and Computer Science and is very interested in Data Intensive Computing (Distributed Systems and Database Systems).